Fractional squeezing: spectra and dynamics from generalized squeezing Hamiltonian with fractional orders: Theoretical background and computational methodology

 While the factorial function is defined only for non-negative integers, the gamma function is defined for all real numbers.
 We can therefore treat $n$ as a continuous variable that can take any positive value (or, in principle, even negative values for which the gamma function is finite).
 In other words, the squeezing order $n$ is no longer confined to integer values.

 There is a serious conceptual issue with allowing $n$ to take fractional values.
 When $n$ is an integer, we can intuitively understand the Hamiltonian matrix as describing processes in which $n$ photons are created or annihilated.
 When $n$ is a fractional number, there is no simple, intuitive way to describe the Hamiltonian matrix, or even the basis, in physical terms.
-We therefore treat it simply as a mathematical tool that allows us to analyze the changes in various quantities as we gradually vary the squeezing order $n$.
+We therefore think of fractional $n$ values as a mathematical tool that allows us to analyze the changes in various quantities as we gradually vary the squeezing order $n$.

 We should mention here the field of fractional calculus, in which one can take fractional derivatives, as opposed to simply taking the first derivative, second derivative, etc. \cite{Laskin,Herrmann}.
-There could methods and results in the field of fractional calculus that can be applied to the present problem.
-However, since this endeavour can lead to involved mathematical techniques, we will not pursue it in the present work.
+There could be methods and results in the field of fractional calculus that can be applied to the present problem.
+In this context, one could write the operators in the real-space representation [e.g., $\hat{a}=\left(x + \partial/\partial x \right)/\sqrt{2}$] and obtain the Schr\"odinger equation

+When the squeezing order $n$ is a fractional number, we obtain derivatives raised to partial powers.
+Investigating these fractional derivatives is the subject of fractional calculus.
+This endeavour can lead to involved mathematical techniques that go beyond our knowledge about the subject.
+Considering that exploring the fractional calculus aspect of the problem is not necessary for establishing the results that we are seeking in the present work, we will not pursue this issue any further.
 It is also worth mentioning here the somewhat related idea of treating the number of spatial dimensions as a variable parameter that can take any value, including fractional ones \cite{Goldenfeld}.
 Some calculations are then simplified by first treating the infinite-dimension limit and then using the results as a starting point to investigate three-dimensional systems.